aws-samples/amazon-kinesis-video-streams-demos/python/list-streams/README.md

 # Kinesis Video Streams Counter Lambda Function

-This AWS Lambda function Demonstrates how to find the total number of KVS stream resources in any AWS Account using the [`ListStreams`](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_ListStreams.html) API.
+This AWS Lambda function demonstrates how to find the total number of KVS stream resources in any AWS account using the [`ListStreams`](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_ListStreams.html) API.
 This helps in monitoring the total streams usage to request limit increases as needed.

 ## Functionality

 The Lambda function performs the following tasks:

 1. Connects to the Kinesis Video Streams service in the specified AWS region.
-2. Retrieves the list of Kinesis Video Streams using the [`ListStreams`](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_ListStreams.html) API.
+2. Retrieves the list of Kinesis Video streams using the [`ListStreams`](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_ListStreams.html) API.
 3. Iterates through the paginated responses to count the total number of streams.
 4. Provides retry logic for transient errors such as throttling or service limits.
-5. Returns the total count of Kinesis Video Streams.
+5. Returns the total count of Kinesis Video streams.

 Assumption: The total number of streams should be retrievable by a single Lambda execution.